Skip to main content

 Like Amelia, her husband, Richard, was not somebody who minded working.

-'Grandad Brett worked very hard indeed,' said his granddaughter, Mrs Muriel Wiles in 1986.
+'Grandad Brett worked very hard indeed,' said Mrs Wiles.
+'He hardly ever seemed to stop, especially in the summer.'

 Over the years, Richard was a farm labourer, horse keeper, goat keeper, pig keeper, smallholder and worked at the sewage farm on Milton Road...